pauwels-labs/redact-docs/source/client.rst

 ``POST /proxy``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Retrieves the response of a GET request to a given URL, which is made via the client with mutual TLS.
 The root domain of the URL requested must match the root domain of the request's ``Origin`` header value.
-For more information on how to use the Proxy API, see :ref:`User Sessions`
+For more information on how to use the Proxy API, see :ref:`User Sessions`.

 Header Parameters
 ~~~~~~~~~~~~~~~~~